MLDL-2024-GIST/Coding-Assignment/README.md

 ## Problem 2 (40%)

 ## Problem 3 (30%)
-`REPORT3`: You must include all the following problems in the report to receive a full grade
+`REPORT3`: You will implement kernel filters for soft margin SVM.
+You must include all the following problems in the report to receive a full grade
 ### (1) Data Preparation and Visualization
 Visualize the selected data in a scatter plot to understand the initial distribution.
 Highlight different classes using distinct colors and markers.
 This visualization will help you assess the feasibility of which kernel function to use.